syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/pie-dough-nut.md

 ## Customization

-Individual points can be customized using the `pointRender` event.
+Individual points in pie chart can be customized using the `pointRender` event.

 {% if page.publishingplatform == "typescript" %}